 Lazy Load is a very cool WordPress plugin that is specifically designed to reduce the image and by extension, the page loading time.
 It optimizes the video and images on your website in a manner by which the images do not load altogether but instead load one at a time as the user scrolls down.

 All you have to do is install the jQuery Image Lazy Load Plugin and your images will get optimized automatically.
 Another plus point of installing this plugin is that it will save considerable bandwidth as and when the users visit or browse through your website, further improving its speed.

 It is an absolute bliss to use WordPress.
 But it has some pretty annoying features, which if left un-rectified can bring the speed of your website down.

 For example, WordPress often saves all your drafts after revision, for eternity, thus taking up a good amount of storage space that gradually brings the speed of the website down.
 Once a draft is posted, you will probably never need it again.
 So why save them indefinitely?

 This is where the WP Revision Control Plugin comes into the picture.
 It gives you more control by allowing you to set the limit to the number of revisions that can be stored for every page or post.
 This way you can easily save your back-end from being overburdened with unwanted post revisions and reduce your website’s loading time.

-Okay, so now that you have a detailed analysis on how you can improve the speed of your WordPress website, we would like to advise you to get it tested on www.gtmetrix.com & tools.pingdom.com/fpt/.
-These fantastic website are the best places to test the speed and performance of your website.
+Okay, so now that you have a detailed analysis on how to speed up a WordPress website, we would like to advise you to get it tested on Gtmetrix, Google PageSpeed Insights or Pingdom Tools.
+These fantastic websites are the best places to test the speed and performance of your website.

 It will give you a detailed analysis on where your website is getting affected in terms of its loading time and also give you suggestions on how to make the necessary changes to correct any shortcomings.
-This way you will know exactly what to modify in order to boost your WordPress website’s speed.
+This way you will know exactly what to modify in order to speed up your WordPress website.

 © 2009 - 2017 Capsicum Mediaworks LLP.